homemadearcade/zero/todo/__ICEBOX-FEATURES.md

     Initial Data initializes
     Default data fallsback
   Put this on BACK END, not front end?
 Not sure, think about this.
 It will cause arcade games to break

-INSTANCES IN RELATIONSHIP MENU
-  Choose instances in relation editor
-  Effect Instance id?
-Create a generelized id structure for everything.
-    event.classIdB, classIdA would actually just be idA, idB, and then that id will relate to like objectclass/adsoasd98/ or objectinstance/oiasdljkasdna or playerinstance/kj.hasdkhjasd
-    ID system for objects vs player vs project, etc? is that smart?
-Like be able to figure out what anything is based on its id?
-  Also like basically effects should not use ClassA and ClassB effect Suffix shouldnt really be a thing.
-Its like just Whats effected, an instance or a class?? or what??